A Chord Progression is a sequence of chords that achieve a larger-scale harmonic purpose than can be achieved by a single chord alone…

 - Creating a sense of forward motion and anticipation.

 - Changing the mood.

 There are two broad classes of Chord Function:

-- To create harmonic motion or tension.
+- Chords that create or expand harmonic motion or tension.

 Here, for example, is a commonly-used chord progression in the key of C…